Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Discussion

 \section{Discussion}

-In this paper, we investigated the impact of spatial structure on early adaptation in rugged fitness landscapes.
-We observed a rich dependence of early adaptation on the number of demes in the population, depending on the specific landscape considered, and on migration asymmetry.
+In this paper, we investigated the impact of spatial structure on early adaptation in rugged fitness landscapes, in the weak mutation and rare migration regime.
+We showed that, in most landscapes, migration asymmetries yielding suppression of selection allow the population to reach higher fitness peaks first, when the number of demes is large.
+Thus, perhaps surprisingly, suppression of selection can make early adaptation more efficient.
+We showed that this occurs because suppression of selection increases the bias toward the most beneficial mutations, when weakly beneficial mutations are more suppressed than strongly beneficial ones.
+However, with suppression, more time is then needed to reach this first fitness peak.
+We also found that migration asymmetries associated with suppression of selection enhance finite-size effects.
 In particular, for some fitness landscapes, early adaptation is most efficient for a finite number of demes.
-Importantly, this tends to be the case for large genomes with few epistatic partners per site, which are relevant in practice.
-Furthermore, we showed that, in most landscapes, migration asymmetries associated with suppression of selection allow the population to reach higher fitness peaks first when the number of demes is large.
-In this sense, and perhaps surprisingly, suppression of selection tends to make early adaptation more efficient.
-We showed that this can arise because suppression of selection increases the bias toward the most beneficial mutations.
-However, more time is then needed to reach this first fitness peak.
-We also found that migration asymmetries associated with suppression of selection enhance finite-size effects.
-Importantly, these observations apply to fitness landscapes generated by multiple models, as well as to experimentally measured landscapes.
-Our extension to frequent migrations suggests that these conclusions still hold in this regime where suppression of selection is pervasive.
-Our results show that spatial structure has a significant impact on early adaptation in rugged fitness landscapes.
-Besides, they suggest that more frequent migrations may enhance the impact of spatial structure on early adaptation.
-We further investigated the impact of spatial structure on long-term adaptation by considering the steady-state distribution, and introducing an effective population size that describes it.
-We found that suppression of selection is associated to effective population sizes smaller than the actual one, and amplification of selection to larger ones.
-Small steady-state effective sizes are associated to small steady-state mean fitnesses.
-Hence, suppression of selection is not beneficial on the very long term.
-The possible early advantages we identified here are thus transient.
+This tends to be the case for large genomes with few epistatic partners per site, which are relevant in practice.
+We presented extensions to a simple structure with different deme sizes, and to frequent migrations, illustrating the generality of our approach.
+Our extension to frequent migrations suggests that our key result that suppression of selection can foster early adaptation still holds in this regime where suppression of selection is pervasive, and that more frequent migrations can enhance the impact of spatial structure on early adaptation.
+We further investigated the impact of spatial structure on long-term adaptation in the weak mutation and rare migration regime, by considering the steady-state distribution, and introducing a steady-state effective population size that describes it.
+We found that suppression of selection is associated to small steady-state effective sizes, and thus to small steady-state mean fitnesses.
+Hence, suppression of selection can foster early adaptation, but leads to smaller steady-state mean fitnesses in the rare migration regime.
+The first result has more practical relevance than the second, since it can take a long time to get beyond the first fitness peak with rare mutations.